acidonper/ansible-training/training/lesson07/README.md

 ## Goals

 -   Create an inventory file named "inventory" with a group named "myinstance" and your internal instance IP assigned included
--   Create a playbook named facts-playbook.yml.
+-   Create a playbook named "facts-playbook.yml" using "myinstance" as a hosts parameter and ``<studentxx>`` as a user.
 The playbook should use tasks to ensure that the following conditions are met on the managed hosts:
     - Create a folder /named "etc/ansible/facts.d"
     - Create a custom facts "/etc/ansible/facts.d/custom.fact" file with a variable named "haproxy_ip" which includes instance ip
     - Debug local facts "haproxy_ip"